Trails of

 East Las Virgenes Canyon Trail; Bell Canyon Trail)

-Watch this video, starting at 9:16 to see some of this trail.
+Watch this video, starting at 9:16 to see some of the LVC trail.

 Technical Rating T1.5